JonesRobM/JonesRobM/README.md

 ## Background

-- **Applied AI Scientist**, Whitespace (2026–present) — applied ML for defence and national-security problems.
+- **Applied AI Scientist**, Whitespace (2026–present) — applied ML for across sectors and stakeholder structures.
 - **Data Scientist**, The Alan Turing Institute (2025–2026) — ML and statistical modelling on HPC for AI research, and radio-frequency digital signal processing in defence and national-security contexts.
 - **Postdoctoral Research Associate**, King's College London (2023–2025) — chiral and nonlinear light–matter interactions; computational and analytical frameworks for quantum-chemistry prediction.